As you look for a new opportunity, be it seeking a job or applying for school, you may need to write a motivational letter.

 What is a Motivation Letter

 A motivation letter is a document that serves to introduce who you are and elucidate your personality.
-This type of inspirational letters may be used to accompany an application for a job or for a college/university program.
+This type of inspirational letter may be used to accompany an application for a job or a college/university program.

 The letter of motivation should be written in a professional yet personable tone to show your inspiration to apply for a certain position or a degree.
 You should also demonstrate your enthusiasm for the opportunity and express what motivated you to apply.